canonical/trino-k8s-operator/README.md

 ## Relations
 ### tls-certificates
-The `tls-certificates` interface is used wth the `tls-certificates-operator` charm.
+The `tls-certificates` interface is used with the `tls-certificates-operator` charm.

 Note: The TLS settings here are for self-signed-certificates which are not recommended for production clusters, the tls-certificates-operator charm offers a variety of configurations, read more on the TLS charm [here](https://charmhub.io/tls-certificates-operator)